Sinai Medical Group Selects Conifer Health Solutions to Support Revenue Cycle Operations

 Conifer's Physician RCM Services include patient access, billing/collections, quality assurance, reporting/analytics, client delivery and ongoing support.
 Coding services include production coding, quality assurance and reporting/analytics.
 Finally, the Clinical Documentation improvement includes initial and regular audits.
 Conifer PRCM will help during this critical platform transition, taking 3-4 months to complete, train, and concurrently do implementation process.

-"We are grateful to be selected by the Sinai Medical Group and look forward to a positive and impactful working relationship, said Matthew Bayley, MD group president, Conifer PRCM.
+"We are grateful to be selected by the Sinai Medical Group and look forward to a positive and impactful working relationship," said Matthew Bayley, MD group president, Conifer PRCM.
 "As a local Chicago organization, our collaboration will certainly be facilitated by our proximity."

 About Conifer Health Solutions